isomerpages/nlb-biblioasia/_oct-to-dec-2012/MGS Memories of 11 Mount Sophia.md

 It was a sentimental Sunday on 3 June 2012 when MGS and the Alumnae Association jointly held an Open House Day and Remembrance Ceremony to bid a final farewell to their former school site at 11 Mount Sophia.

 The occasion was a bittersweet homecoming experience for the hundreds of old girls and their families who congregated in the packed hall at the basement area of the former Ellice Handy Building.
-Since the relocation of MGS in 1992 to 11 Blackmore Drive, succeeding occupants of 11 Sophia included churches and other schools before it was leased to Old School (http://www.oldschool.sg) in 2007.
+Since the relocation of MGS in 1992 to 11 Blackmore Drive, succeeding occupants of 11 Sophia included churches and other schools before it was leased to Old School <a href="http://www.oldschool.sg">
+(http://www.oldschool.sg/)</a></div> in 2007.
 This unprecedented gathering of the MGS family was prompted by the expiration of the lease for Old School at the end of June 2012.
 It marked the closing of a chapter in history as the site made way for redevelopment plans under the 2008 Master Plan of the Urban Redevelopment Authority (URA).

 #### **Remembering Roots**